 3 Examples of distinctive dialects in literature

 Some dialects are so iconic that they have, for better or for worse, become inextricably associated with the stories they represent.
-Here are a few famous characters with distinctive ways of speaking.
+Here are a few excellent examples of famous characters with distinctive ways of speaking.

 1. Tom Sawyer in Mark Twain’s The Adventures of Tom Sawyer

 Mark Twain successfully uses a range of dialects and accents in his novels The Adventures of Tom Sawyer and its successor, The Adventures of Huckleberry Finn.
-Tom Sawyer and his family speak in a typical Southwestern dialect that Twain calls the “Pike County” accent:
+Tom Sawyer, the young man at the centre of the novel, and his family speak in a typical Southwestern dialect that Twain calls the “Pike County” accent:

 “Right is right, and wrong is wrong, and a body ain’t got no business doing wrong when he ain’t ignorant and knows better.”

 There’s enough distinction to separate it from the way that most readers speak, but it’s still clear and easy to follow.
-Using this dialect for his characters lets Twain create a familiarity between the readers and his story, making Tom feel like someone who could jump right off the page and lead you into an adventure.
+Using this strong dialect in his writing lets Twain create a familiarity between the readers and his story, making Tom feel like someone who could jump right off the page and lead you into an adventure.

 2. Hagrid in J. K. Rowling’s Harry Potter series

-J. K. Rowling uses a number of different accents and dialects in her Harry Potter series as the central characters interact with people from other places like France, Belgium, and Ireland.
+J. K. Rowling uses a number of different accents and dialects in her Harry Potter series as the protagonists interact with other characters from other places like France, Belgium, and Ireland.
 One of the most memorable is Rubeus Hagrid, who speaks with a distinctive West Country dialect:

 “I am what I am, an’ I’m not ashamed.
 ‘Never be ashamed,’ my ol’ dad used ter say, ‘there’s some who’ll hold it against you, but they’re not worth botherin’ with.’”